ahwinkelman/School_District_Analysis/README.md

  Using bulleted lists and images of DataFrames as support, address the following questions.

 How is the district summary affected?
+There was little impact on the district summary by replacing the 9th graders scores with NaN.

 Original District Summary
 ![image](https://user-images.githubusercontent.com/107078763/177802891-76f5f8a5-194a-4df3-b665-10e39f3fdd4f.png)